worlddynamics/WorldDynamics.jl/docs/src/tutorial.md

 ```
 Note that, for performance reasons, the definition of the function `nrs_run_solution` starts by checking whether the solution of the model is already available: in this case, nothing is done.

-### Integrating the model into WorldDynamics
+### Creating the new model module

-In order to integrate the new model in the `WorldDynamics` framework, we can now define a Julia module `Duggan.jl` as follows (we assume that this source file is contained in the directory `Duggan`).
+We can now define a Julia module `Duggan.jl` as follows (we assume that this source file is contained in the directory `Duggan`).

 ```
 module Duggan